NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ```
 If you suspect your RDF triple might look like this, you should go back and examine the way you structured the annotation.

-Things to check
+Things to check:

-1. Be sure you have used the right classes, properties or vocabularies for your annotation components.
+1. Be sure you have used the right classes, properties or vocabularies for your annotation components
   1. Become familiar with the vocabularies in your annotation, especially definitions and relationships
-  1. Check with your communitiy for specific recommendations on annotations at different levels
+  1. Check with your community for specific recommendations on annotations at different levels
-1. in additionalMetadata, don't combine `<annotations>` with more than one `<describes>` element.
+1. In additionalMetadata, don't combine `<annotations>` with more than one `<describes>` element.
 EML allows 1:many `<describes>` elements in one additionalMetadata section.
-So if you have 2 `<describes>` and 2 `<annotations>`, you will have 4 RDF statements. make sure they are all true, and if not, break them up
+So if you have 2 `<describes>` and 2 `<annotations>`, you will have 4 RDF statements.
+Make sure they are all true, and if not, break them up